Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 Let me start with the key assumptions I'm making, because they're important for everything else.
 The first is _"users are not, and don't want to become, system integrators"_.
 To maintainers of scientific/PyData packages, this is 100% obvious.
-If you're working in, say, devops or web development where (a) almost everyone is a developer, and (b) most things are pure Python so there is less integration to do, it may not be though.
+If you're working in, say, DevOps or web development where (a) almost everyone is a developer, and (b) most things are pure Python, so there is less integration to do, it may not be though.
 Let me quote Steve Dower, who explicitly [asked the question](https://discuss.python.org/t/python-packaging-strategy-discussion-part-1/22420/26?u=rgommers) "should we be trying to make each Python user be their own system integrator,